-A: While we cannot name them, there are several examples of ecommerce websites faking the data.
+A: While we cannot name them, there are several examples of e-commerce websites faking the data.
 It is thus important to perform QA and look for these anomalies by checking past data.

 Q: Any experiences with global anti scrape/website security services like Cloudflare when doing broad crawls?

 A: Cloudflare and Akamai are quite ubiquitous and are encountered frequently on websites.
-They come in various flavours so there are a whole host of different approaches to scrape such websites right from proxy rotation to get around geoblocking to using headless browsers.
+They come in various flavors so there are a whole host of different approaches to scrape such websites right from proxy rotation to get around geoblocking to using headless browsers.

 Q: Does Scrapy handle Cloudflare challenges or integrate with cfscrape well?

-A: By default Scrapy does not handle CloudFlare challenges, you need to write code in order to do so.
+A: By default, Scrapy does not handle Cloudflare challenges, you need to write code in order to do so.